Yury Bogolyubsky

 Yury Bogolyubsky (Юрий Боголюбский), known as Giorgi Rusi (გიორგი რუსი, George the Rus') in the Kingdom of Georgia, was a Rus' prince of Novgorod (1172–1175).
-Born around 1160, He was married to Queen Tamar of Georgia from 1185 until being divorced and exiled in 1188.
+Born around 1160, he was married to Queen Tamar of Georgia from 1185 until being divorced and exiled in 1188.

 Reign

 Son of Grand Prince Andrey Bogolyubsky of Vladimir-Suzdal, he ruled Novgorod from 1172 to 1175.
 He was dethroned and expelled after the murder of his father in 1175.
 Defeated in a series of internal wars, he finally found a shelter in the Northern Caucasus in the late 1170s.
 He was found among the Kipchak, with whom he hoped to restore his rights to his father's princedom in 1184–1185.

-Marriage and revolt
+Marriage

 In 1185, Georgian nobles headed by Abulasan, Catholicos Mikel Marianidze and Rusudan, daughter of Demetre I arranged a marriage of Prince Yury with Queen Tamar of Georgia.
 As her husband, he commanded, in 1186–1187, a Georgian army which successfully raided the Seljuk possessions of Rüm in the west and the Eldiguzids in Arran in the east.
 However, Tamar soon was disappointed in her husband and divorced him in 1187.
 Yuri was said to be a heavy drinker, ambitious, involved in sexual misdeeds, torture, and sodomy.
-He both physically and verbally abused his wife, and with the full support of the Georgian nobility and Georgian Orthodox Church Yury was exiled from Georgia to Constantinople in 1188.
+With the full support of the Georgian nobility and Georgian Orthodox Church Yury and Tamar divorced, and Yury was exiled from Georgia to Constantinople in 1188.